All posts

 const [state, setState] = useAppState({ confirmed: false });

-The difference is that setState sends the full new state object to the host, not just a local re-render.
+The difference is that setState sends the new state to the host, not just a local re-render.
 This state is durable across iframe reloads and readable by the model.

 A Practical Example: Approval Flow

-The most common interactive pattern in the Connectors Directory is an approval flow.
+The most common interactive pattern in the Connectors Directory and the ChatGPT App Store is an approval flow.
 The model shows a review card.
 The user confirms or rejects.
 The model acts on the decision.

 Here is a simple approval component.
 It shows a proposal and two buttons.
 The model knows which button the user pressed.